Publications and issues

 Ryan Williams draws on two decades of archaeological field research in the Andes to address the role archaeological science has played in our understanding of the Ancient American past.
 He illustrates how the expansion of scientific techniques in archaeology have revolutionized the way we address questions of critical importance to society.
 Among the most important of those questions are how has urban migration changed society, what creates stable trading systems conducive to economic growth, and how does society's impact on the environment affect long term vulnerability.
 Williams' collaborative and interdisciplinary research on these topics, especially his work on the Wari and Tiwanaku (600-1000 AD) frontier in Peru and Bolivia, provides a number of rich examples of the ways in which geophysical prospection, compositional analysis, and geographic models are creating a more nuanced archaeology.
 Williams argues that the marriage of science and archaeology is building a more accurate and more relevant view of our past and our future.

-Tiffiny A. Tung, Associate Professor
+Tiffiny A. Tung, Associate Professor Department of Anthropology

 This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it